Archifer/tvmaze/xav-maze/README.md

 Example front-end using Vue3 and node 20 that uses the api as discussed on https://www.tvmaze.com/api.

+## Architecture
+The codebase has the following architecture:
+- Vue3
+- Typescript
+- SCSS
+- Uses vite for testing

 ## How to run
 Currently you need:
 - Node version: v20.11.1